Stand with Ukraine flag

 Parameter Default value Description

-key temperature °C Tag, that will interpreted as telemetry for ThingsBoard platform instance.
+key temperature °C Tag, that will be interpreted as telemetry for ThingsBoard platform instance.

-path ${Root\.Objects\.Device1\.TemperatureAndHumiditySensor\.Temperature} Name of the variable in the OPC-UA object, uses for looking the value in some variable. ** * **
+value ${Root\\.Objects\\.Device1\\.TemperatureAndHumiditySensor\\.Temperature} Name of the variable in the OPC-UA object is used for looking up the value within a specific variable. ** * **

-** * ** You can put here some expression for search like:
+** * ** You can input some expressions for search here, like:

 2. Relative path from device object - ${TemperatureAndHumiditySensor\.Temperature}